KarlGong/ptest/README.rst

 The target can be package/module/class/method.
 If the target is package/module/class, all the test cases under target will be executed.
-For example, if you want to execute all the testcases under class *MyClass*, the class a is in module *mypackage.mymodule* .
+For example, if you want to execute all the testcases under class *MyClass*, the class is in module *mypackage.mymodule*.

 ::